gravity-ui/uikit/src/components/Label/README.md

 A `label` can have different states:

-- `disabled`: No additional options allowed.
+- `disabled`: No interactions allowed.
 - `interactive`: Makes the label hoverable.

 <!--LANDING_BLOCK